Learner analytics student FAQs

 I'm an adult, why are you checking up on me?

-The Learner Analytics pilot isn't about checking up on you.
+The MyEngagement system isn't about checking up on you.
 We understand that people may sometimes find it difficult to ask for help when they need it and even if they are able to do so, they might not know where to go or what help is available to them.
 By having an eye on your engagement, we can reach out to you if necessary and offer support in a confidential and timely manner.

 If you would like support then we will do our best to help and we won't enter anything on to the system without your consent.
 The system is only here to benefit you by allowing us to offer support at an earlier stage.